+(a) The clerk shall ensure that notice of an emergency meeting of council is provided to the members of council and the public once the meeting has been scheduled.
+The members of council shall receive notice of the emergency meeting electronically or by telephone.
+The public shall receive notice by posting on the municipal website.
+If it is not feasible to provide notice by any of the above methods, then notice shall be given in whatever manner is deemed to be effective and appropriate, given the circumstance.

+6.4 Cancelled Meetings

-- (a) The clerk shall ensure that notice of an emergency meeting of council is provided to the members of council and the public once the meeting has been scheduled.
-The members of council shall receive notice of the emergency meeting by one of the following methods: electronically; telephone; fax; or delivery to their place of residence/business.
-The public shall receive notice in the manner identified in section 6.1(b) of this by-law.
-If it is not feasible to provide notice by any of the above methods, then notice shall be given in whatever manner is deemed to be effective and appropriate, given the circumstance. - 6.4 Lack of receipt of the notice by any member of council shall not affect the validity of holding a meeting nor any action taken at a meeting. - 6.5 The notice requirements set out in this by-law are minimum requirements only, and the clerk may give notice in an extended manner if in the opinion of the clerk, the extended manner is reasonable and necessary in the circumstances.
+- (a) The clerk, in consultation with the head of council, may cancel a meeting of council when, in their opinion, there is sufficient cause to do so.
+The clerk shall provide notice of cancellation of a meeting to council, municipal staff and all other interested parties a minimum of three (3) hours in advance of a meeting.
+Notice of cancellation of a meeting shall be provided in a manner deemed to be effective appropriate given the circumstance.
+The public shall receive notice by posting on the municipal website and/or by posting notice on the entrance doors located at the municipal office; or in the event that the meeting is being held at another location, the entrance door of the meeting location. - 6.5 Lack of receipt of the notice by any member of council shall not affect the validity of holding a meeting nor any action taken at a meeting. - 6.6 The notice requirements set out in this by-law are minimum requirements only, and the clerk may give notice in an extended manner if in the opinion of the clerk, the extended manner is reasonable and necessary in the circumstances.